albertpastrana/uscala/README.md

   of time has elapsed or not.
 - [try-ops](try-ops/): small library that adds some useful methods to `Try` like `sequence`.
+- [typed-env](typed-env/): allows to retrieve environment variables safely and with types.
 - [url](url/): immutable URL class with some useful methods to construct it, get the params, convert it to other types...